zwave-js/node-zwave-js/docs/getting-started/migrating-to-v8.md

 ## Removed `neighbors` property from `ZWaveNode` class and removed `InterviewStage.Neighbors`

 The static `neighbors` property was deprecated in `v7.9.0` and is now removed.
 Use `controller.getNodeNeighbors` to retrieve the neighbor lists on demand instead of accessing stale data.
 Furthermore, the interview stage `Neighbors` was removed too, because the information is no longer stored.

+## Added missing `node` argument to nodes' `"statistics updated"` event

+It was found that the `"statistics"` updated event for a `ZWaveNode` was the only event that did not include a reference to the node as the first callback argument.
+This has been changed, causing the statistics object to be the **second** argument now.
+The controller's event is unchanged.